 Think about your applications.
 What type of samples you would like to see?

-It’s better to use compound microscope to see something small and thin, such as protozoa in the pond water, blood smear (blood cells), mouth swab (cheek cells), thin plant and tissue sections, pollens, cells, bacteria, semi-transparent water organisms (like water bear or algae) and premade slide sets.
+It’s better to use a compound microscope to see something small and thin, such as protozoa in the pond water, blood smear (blood cells), mouth swab (cheek cells), thin plant and tissue sections, pollens, cells, bacteria, semi-transparent water organisms (like water bear or algae) and premade slide sets.
 You can achieve much higher magnification with a compound microscope.

 For the stereo microscope, suitable samples are insects, feathers, leaves, rocks, gems, coins, and stamps.
 Imagining the stereo microscope as a high power magnifier, you cannot achieve as high magnification as the compound microscope.
 Instead, you can see the 3D and the texture of the object.
 The image is much closer to the real object.